Wor(l)d Global Network is a tech MLM offering proprietary phones which work on its unique community wireless network structure.

 With offices in Miami, Moscow, Dubai, London, Singapore, and Dublin, Wor(l)d Global Network has headquarters in the UK and already operates in more than 100 countries.

-The Product: Project mCell 5G Technology
+The Idea: Project mCell 5G Technology.

 Project mCell 5G is brand new technology that allows wireless users to tap into a variety of networks for optimal coverage.
 Combining 3G, 4G, WiFi, and LTE-U5G, it allows seamless handover between networks when making calls, using the internet, or texting.